 Code 2: R scripts for 10x droplet technology

-The Genotype-Tissue Expression (GTEx) project aims to discover associations between indivdual genetic variance and the gene expression of different tissues.
+The Genotype-Tissue Expression (GTEx) project aims to discover associations between individual genetic variance and the gene expression of different tissues.
 It consists of 53 types of human tissues from healthy, postmortem donors who were densely genotyped.
 These tissues are costly to acquire, so one of the main challenges is detecting signals with a very limited sample size.

 I developed systematic analysis pipelines to conduct expression quantitative trait loci (eQTLs) studies where the goal is to identify tissue-specific gene expression that is highly correlated with genetic mutation.s With my collaborators, we proposed a selective inference analysis workflow to account for selective biases when analyzing a large number of genes, which can provide accurate confidence interval coverages with limited sample sizes.
 Additionally, I worked on gene function prediction problems with the same dataset as part of a data mining course project.

-These are some of my selected project prior to Stanford.
 I am grateful to my undergraduate mentors who patiently taught me everything from scratch and got me excited about research early on.
 This theoretical foundation built my intuition for many applied projects in other fields during my graduate studies.

 The L(2,1)-labeling of a graph is an extension of the classical graph coloring problem.
 It is motivated by assigning frequencies to transmitters in a radio network.
 By investigating a wide family of graphs and enumerating many example graphs, we found general labeling patterns and unique graph structures.
 In addition, we proved a conjecture in a related coloring problem.